FirefoxMetzger/async-tamer/README.md

 # Async-Tamer
 You shouldn't have to split your codebase or jump through hoops just to use `async def`.
 After all async functions are just functions ... with superpowers.
-Async-Tamer helps you harness these superpowers by seeing `asynd def` for what they are: A means to flag and reduce periods of busy waiting.
+Async-Tamer helps you harness these superpowers by seeing `async def` for what it is: A means to flag and reduce periods of busy waiting.
 (Details at the end of this readme.)

 **Features**